 IT responsibilities are shared between the Finance and Operations staff and supported by a contracted IT service provider.
 In collaboration with one another, they acquire and maintain EMSWCD-owned phones, computers, tablets, projectors, recording and other devices, maintain the local office network and related infrastructure and hardware, and purchase and maintain various software solutions being used.
-Significant IT related projects and activities for FY22-23 are identified in the table below.
+Significant IT related projects and activities for FY23-24 are identified in the table below.

-Annual Activities and Deliverables (Information Technology) Q1 Q2 Q3 Q4 IT support to ensure properly functioning equipment and timely troubleshooting of technology problems. х Х Х х Liaise with contracted IT Services to maintain EMSWCD network, security, and ability to work both remotely and in the office as return to workplace is implemented. х Х х х Maintain office network and ensure connectivity, including maintaining staff connections to office network and files via secure VPN, internet and internal network/Wi-Fi stability and speed, and all related hardware and software. х Х х х Research and implement cost effective technology improvements and upgrades to the conference room(s) as meetings become conducted in-office. Х Х Х Х Purchase and set-up scheduled replacement computers for staff as needed. Х Х Х Х Assess IT infrastructure and equipment upgrades and needs as staff return to office, and purchase and implement as deemed cost effective and necessary. Х Х Х Х
+Annual Activities and Deliverables (Information Technology)

+Conduct IT support to ensure properly functioning equipment and timely troubleshooting of technology problems.

+Liaise with contracted IT Services to maintain EMSWCD network, security, and ability to work both remotely and in the office.

+Maintain office network and ensure connectivity, including maintaining staff connections to office network and files via secure VPN, internet and internal network/Wi-Fi stability and speed, and all related hardware and software.

+Research and implement cost effective technology improvements and upgrades to the conference room(s) as meetings become conducted in-office.

+Research and implement a solution to increase file storage space on the company drive.

+Purchase and set up scheduled replacement computers for staff as needed.
+Work to repurpose and maintain older computers as possible to extend their lifecycle and conserve resources.

+Assess IT infrastructure and equipment upgrades and needs, and purchase and implement as deemed cost effective and necessary.